zhenghao-li/Data_Mining/Exercise2.md

 ================
 By Eliza Malinova, Zhenghao Li, and Raushan Baizakova

-# 1\.
+# Problem 1.
 Saratoga house prices

-## 1.1 Select a Good Model for Predicting Prices
+## Question 1: Select a Good Linear Model to Predict Housing Prices

 In this exercise, the purpose is to choose a model good at predicting housing prices based on the dataset Saratoga.
 The dataset has 1728